BBQ Oxtails

 To store leftover BBQ oxtails let them cool to room temperature then transfer them to an airtight container or a heavy‑duty storage bag.
 Store them in the fridge where they will last 3 to 4 days.
 If you’d like to keep your oxtails longer, portion them into freezer‑safe bags, label with the date, and freeze.
 When sealed properly, your oxtails will maintain their flavor and texture for up to 3 months.
 When you’re ready to eat them, thaw overnight in the refrigerator so they stay at a safe temperature.

 Reheating BBQ oxtails is all about bringing them to their original tenderness without drying them out.
 On the stovetop, place the oxtails in a pot with a little beef broth or water, cover, and warm over low to medium heat.
 If you prefer the oven, preheat to 325 °F, arrange the oxtails in a baking dish with a little extra bbq sauce or broth, cover tightly with foil, and heat for about 20–25 minutes.
 For a quick fix, you can also reheat in the microwave.
-Heat them for one minute then allow them to rest a a few minutes before eating, and you’ll have juicy, flavorful oxtails all over again!
+Heat them for one minute, then allow them to rest a few minutes before eating, and you’ll have juicy, flavorful oxtails all over again!

 Other Recipes